mlan/docker-gitweb/README.md

 ## Environment variables

-When you create the `mlan/gitweb` container, you can configure the services by passing one or more environment variables or arguments on the docker run command line.
-Once the services has been configured a lock file is created, to avoid repeating the configuration procedure when the container is restated.
+When you start the `mlan/gitweb` container, you can configure gitweb by passing one or more environment variables or arguments on the docker run command line.

+#### `PROJECTROOT`
+The directories where your projects are.
+Must not end with a slash.
+Default: `PROJECTROOT=/var/lib/git/repositories`

+#### `PROJECTS_LIST`
+File with project list; by default, simply scan the projectroot dir.
+Default: `PROJECTS_LIST=/var/lib/git/projects.list`

 ## Persistent storage